-Love technology?
+Do you love technology?
 Are you a creative thinker?
-Want to work in TV, radio, Web, or video production?
+Want to work in TV, radio, Web or video production?

-Electronic media are the backbone of businesses that deliver entertainment, information, and education to global audiences.
-The industry needs people with the right balance of communication skills, business insight, techno know-how, and creative genius.
+Electronic media is the backbone of businesses that deliver entertainment, information, and education to global audiences.
+The industry needs people with the right balance of communication skills, business insight, techno know-how and creative genius.

 About the Program

 The Electronic Media Broadcasting program provides you with hands-on learning opportunities using current technology in the fields of broadcasting and multimedia production.